Nominations for the 2022 OSAW Award are closed.

 - An application for a specific accomplishment may be submitted in only one category; however, an applicant may submit applications for multiple different accomplishments.

-Up to three awards will be presented for each of the three categories.
-For each application, the submitted accomplishment must be clearly identified and have tangible results for activities undertaken in the year 2017
+Up to three awards will be presented for each of the three categories:

 - Operational Excellence